 As a new semester approaches, it may be helpful to take some time to make sure you’ll be ready to start your upcoming classes.
-Summer 2018 classes begin on Monday, May 14.
+Fall 2018 classes begin on Monday, August 20.
 Both new and returning students can get a head start by taking some time to prepare.

 Use LionPATH to check your class schedule, make registration changes, pay your bill, and more.
 LionPATH is Penn State’s system for registration, financial aid management, bill payment, personal information updates, and other tasks related to enrollment.
 You can log in to LionPATH using your Penn State Access Account.

 Check your Penn State email.
 It is important to check your Penn State email regularly, as all Penn State communications will be sent to that account.
 You can access your Penn State email via Outlook in Office 365.
 Please contact Penn State World Campus Technical Support if you have any questions about your Penn State email.